 It was October 31, 1517, that Martin Luther nailed his 95 theses to the church door in Wittenberg.
 He wanted to debate the sale of indulgences with his fellow university professors.
 He wrote in Latin, but a nameless visionary translated the theses into German, carried them to the printing press, and enabled their dispersion far and wide.

-Luther ended up with more than he bargained for, but he proved to be no coward in defending the discoveries he was making…Continue Reading
+Luther ended up with more than he bargained for, but he proved to…Continue Reading

 Sent into the Harvest: Halloween on Mission